philippines69/carlcastroarchives/skills-certificates.md

 My very first 'online' job.
 Did a variety of jobs which I'll be listing below:

 * Spreadsheet management through Google Sheets
-* Received orders through social media platforms
+* Order acquisition through social media platforms
 * Customer engagement
 * Served as a principal point of contact for order statuses and updates